Two or more years of pensionable service

 Federal & Provincial Personal Tax Credits Return O O

-Naming or substitution of a beneficiary (PWGSC-TPSGC 2196) O O O O O
+Naming or changing your beneficiaries (PWGSC-TPSGC 2196) O O O O O

 Election to reduce benefit to $10,000 (PWGSC-TPSGC 2041-1) O O